Skip to content

 REGION us-west-2 Deployment region

-STAGING_BUCKET (none) Required outside us-west-2: a same-region bucket the mirror zips are copied into
+STAGING_BUCKET (none) Required outside us-west-2: a same-region bucket the release zips are copied into

-LAMBDA_VERSION (derived) Lambda minor to deploy (default: the repo's latest git tag, else the installed zagg)
+LAMBDA_VERSION (derived) Lambda minor to deploy (default: the repo's latest git tag, else the installed zagg; latest reads versions.json).
+Whatever it resolves to must be staged on the distribution bucket -- verified before the stack call

 STACK_NAME zagg-backend CloudFormation stack name